-Travel to Thailand to find Love not an issue as political unrest continues
+Travel to Thailand to find Love not an issue with new political stability

-Despite a state of continuous unrest, Thailand is still a safe travel destination for foreign men seeking love and relationships with Thai women.
+Despite a state of continuous unrest leading to a coup, Thailand is still a safe travel destination for foreign men seeking love and relationships with Thai women.

 Cheap international airline flights and the wonders of internet dating have opened up the prospect of love in Thailand as an adventurous new relationship option.
 This has proved to be a